 The 5pm briefing from Mr Raab and Co. did little to lighten the mood with 861 people dying in hospital and no doubt another 200 elsewhere.
 I do hope we are reaching the ‘peak’, the figures are getting to be overwhelming.
 A three week extension to the lockdown was inevitable, but I really think we shall be inside for much longer.

 A friend cheers me up with a clever parody of The Sound of Silence by The Kiffness.
 And another sends over a clever pastiche of famous pantings depicting the behaviours and emotions of those of us in lockdown, compiled by a Spanish outfit called Friking.

-Then its time to read the next chapter of The Master, when we finally learn that the 157 year old mystery mane is planning to find a successor to complete his project – to conquer the world!
+Then its time to read the next chapter of The Master, when we finally learn that the 157 year old mystery man is planning to find a successor to complete his project – to conquer the world!
 The boys are now really into it and expect rather than are disappointed by a cliff-hanger to end each session.
 A most rewarding exercise, even if they tend to lark around a bit and press too many buttons on the laptop, recording me, taking pictures and firing up emojis and gifs!

 I intend to retire early tonight, so this will go up earlier than usual, which is probably no bad thing.
-Not that anybody refused it anyway.
-I keep it going anyway as It should make an interesting testament at a later date when we have all forgotten this dreadful time.
+Not that anybody reading it anyway.
+I keep it going as It should make an interesting testament at a later date when we have all forgotten this dreadful time.
 (Will we ever, do you think?)